Suffering in the Life of a Christian - Part 2

 As young believers, many of us imagine that once we turn from what the Bible tells us is sin, that our life will become much easier, and we will obtain release from many of our difficulties.
 We may also imagine that God will then “bless” us with many of the things that we desire for ourselves in this life.

-The death of the grain of wheat that Jesus spoke about in John 12:24 is the death, or relinquishing, of our own hopes, dreams, aspirations, plans and desires for our lives, and the acceptance of that which God chooses for us.
-It is being willing to do without anything that God may choose to withhold from us and anything that He may choose to take from us.
+The death of the grain of wheat that Jesus spoke about in John 12:24 is the death, or relinquishing, of our own hopes, dreams, aspirations, plans, and desires for our lives, and the acceptance of that which God chooses for us.
+It is experiencing the loss of anything that God may choose to withhold from us and anything that He may choose to take from us.

 With this death to our own will and desires, we are called upon to accept God’s will for our lives as Jesus did when He prayed to the Father: “Yet not as I will, but as you will”.
 Through our obedient submission to the word of God and the sovereign will of God for our lives, we will experience reflections of Christ’s sufferings in our own lives, “becoming like him in his death” as Paul wrote in Philippians 3:10.
 God our Father has ordained just what these sufferings will be for each of us, and to what extent we will share in the sufferings of His Son Jesus Christ during our present lives.